digital-blueprint/webapppassword/README.md

 [![Test](https://github.com/digital-blueprint/webapppassword/actions/workflows/test.yml/badge.svg)](https://github.com/digital-blueprint/webapppassword/actions/workflows/test.yml)

-This is a Nextcloud app to generate a temporary app password and set CORS headers to allow WebDAV/CalDAV and Share API access from inside a webpage.
+This is a Nextcloud app to generate a temporary app password and set CORS headers to allow WebDAV/CalDAV, Share API and Preview access from inside a webpage.

 Place this app in **nextcloud/apps/** or install it from the [Nextcloud App Store](https://apps.nextcloud.com/apps/webapppassword).